jackmpcollins/magentic/README.md

 | MAGENTIC_OPENAI_TEMPERATURE  | OpenAI temperature                     | 0.5                    |
 | OPENAI_API_BASE              | Base URL for an OpenAI-compatible API  | http://localhost:8080  |

-Since `magentic` uses the `openai` Python package, setting the `OPENAI_API_BASE` environment variable or `openai.api_base` in code allows you to use it with any OpenAI-compatible API e.g. [Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/ai-services/openai/quickstart?tabs=command-line&pivots=programming-language-python#create-a-new-python-application), [LocalAI](https://localai.io/howtos/easy-request-openai/).
+When using the `openai` backend, setting the `OPENAI_API_BASE` environment variable or `openai.api_base` in code allows you to use `magentic` with any OpenAI-compatible API e.g. [Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/ai-services/openai/quickstart?tabs=command-line&pivots=programming-language-python#create-a-new-python-application), [LocalAI](https://localai.io/howtos/easy-request-openai/).
 Note that if the API does not support function calling then you will not be able to create prompt-functions that return Python objects, but other features of `magentic` will still work.

 ## Type Checking